1st Infantry Division (France): Command and Composition in 1914

-History

 Combat History

 Initially deployed in a covering position along the Meuse between Charleville-Mézières and Monthermé, the 1^{re} Division d'Infanterie moved northwards in response to the German invasion of Belgium, engaging in the Battle of Charleroi from 23 August onwards.
 On 25 August, it fought at Mariembourg, and from the 29th was involved in the Battle of Guise, conducting a fighting retreat southwards until 6 September.
 From that date, the Division was involved in the First Battle of the Marne, fighting in the Battle of Deux Morins in the vicinity of Esternay, Maclaunay and Margny.
 From 10 September, the 1st Division pursued the retreating German army northwards, advancing as far as the region of Reims.

 From 13 September until 1 November 1914, the unit was engaged in the First Battle of the Aisne, fighting in the vicinity of Berry-au-Bac and participating in the French attacks on Sapigneul.
 On 3 October 1914, General Joseph Bro took over command of the division, replacing Gen. Gallet.
 On 6 November, the division counterattacked and retook the village of Soupir.
 From 7 to 14 November, the 1re Division was involved in fighting around Soupir and Chavonne.
 Withdrawn from the front in December, the unit was stationed near Suippes.

 From 28 December 1914 until 3 March 1915, the 1^{re} Division was involved in the First Battle of Champagne, and participated in violent combat around Beauséjour in February.
 On 8 March 1915, Général Jacques Élie de Riols de Fonclare took command of the division replacing Gen. Bro.
 On 12 March, the division was pulled off the front line for rest near Champigneul-Champagne before being moved by rail to the region of Verdun.
 From 5 to 20 April, the division was engaged in the First Battle of Woëvre, fighting in the area to the east of Braquis and Hennemont.
 On 20 April, it was pulled off the frontline and moved overland to Sainte-Menehould and then by rail to Fismes.
 On 26 April, the unit returned to the front near Berry-au-Bac.
 In June 1915, the 84^{e} Régiment d'Infanterie was replaced by the 201^{e} Régiment d'Infanterie (201^{e} RI), and Engineer Company 15/1 of the 3^{e} RG was attached to the division, joined in July 1915 by the 102nd Battery of 58 mm mortars from the 27^{e} RAC, which remained with the 1st Division until January 1918.
 On 17 July, the division was pulled off the front once more to rest and carry out fortification works near Branscourt.
 On 18 August, the division occupied a sector of the front near Loivre and la Neuville, which would eventually be extended as far as Berry-au-Bac.
 It remained in place until February 1916.